srid/srid/Ref/Carnivore diet.md

 [^prescription]: Minocycline, 100g a day for 30 days--had to stop due to severe side effects.
 Then another prescription of the same but 50g a day, followed by same side effects.
 After stopping the second round of antibiotics, within about a week the skin reactions -- 30+ pus-filled inflammatory boils in face, neck and eventually scalp -- started.

 I suffered with this condition for over 4 years, and saw plethora of dermatologists \(who knew naught but to prescribe ever more antibiotics[^moreanti]\; one even had me do low-dose Accutane which lead to chronic dry skin).
-Then, just within two weeks of going on the carnivore diet \(beef, salt and pepper\) my symptoms dramatically reduced (down to about 95%).
+Then, just within two weeks of going on the carnivore diet \(beef, salt and pepper\) my symptoms dramatically reduced (down to about 95%[^sul]).
 Over the next years I was to reintroduce several plant foods; and everytime I do, my symptoms would come back in vengeance.

+[^sul]: I had also begun using [[Sulfur Soap]], which I estimate to account for about 20% of it.
+Carnivore diet, on its own, is not *totally* helpful.

 **Takeaway**: Doctors and [nutritionists](https://twitter.com/ifbacongrewont1/status/1322151733326450689) are generally not to be [[Trust|trusted]] blindly, especially when it comes to the topic of antibiotics and diet.
 Although harbouring no ill-will, most of them[^dtex] can't help but overweeningly[^ow][^bm] trot out what they had been taught (with [bias][pmasondoc]) in medical schools ... and [quackery][q1] and [misinformation][fl] is [not][q3] very [uncommon][q2].
 As [one HN commenter](https://news.ycombinator.com/item?id=31711913) puts it: